bslinger/LaravelSingleInstanceCommand/README.md

-# LaravelSingleInstanceCommand for Laravel 5
+# LaravelSingleInstanceCommand for Laravel 5 (OBSOLETE)

 This package allows you to save and control pids of your artisan commands in order to organize multiprocessing, support lengthy calculations, prevent more than one process run simultaneously, etc.

+*I use this package only for backward compability.*

 ## Installation